Hagtronics/tinySA-Ultra-Phase-Noise/qsg/quick-start-guide.md

 **Steps:**
 * Disconnect all signals from the tinySA Ultra.
 * Turn on the tinySA Ultra.
 * From the screen menu select: *Preset -> Load Startup* The screen should look like the figure below.
 0-800 Mhz sweep and the marker randomly moving around finding the peaks in the noise floor.
+Note: Make sure that the attenuator mode is set to 'Auto'.

 ![screen0](https://github.com/Hagtronics/tinySA-Ultra-Phase-Noise/blob/main/docs/0.bmp)